Sleep Journal

 2. Use Nasal Strips

-help widen your nasal passages, making it easier to breathe and reducing nasal congestion that can contribute to snoring.
+Nasal strips help widen your nasal passages, making it easier to breathe and reducing nasal congestion that contributes to snoring.
+They are available at most pharmacies and are one of the simplest anti-snoring devices for mild snorers.

 4. Sleep on an Adjustable Bed